siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/1-fundamentals/130-2025-02-09-jump-expressions-in-kotlin.md

 - `continue` – Skips the current iteration of a loop and moves to the next.
 - `return` – Exits a function and optionally returns a value.

 Jump expressions allow developers to control how loops and functions execute, making code more readable and efficient.
-In this blog post, we will explore **break, continue, and return** in detail, their syntax, use cases, and best practices, with practical examples.
+In this article, we will explore **break, continue, and return** in detail, their syntax, use cases, and best practices, with practical examples.

 ---